For serious equity investors, the concept of Diversification is neither new nor unknown.

 Yes.
 It’s certainly possible.

 The more stocks you put into the portfolio, the less concentrated your portfolio will be in the best opportunities.
-Quality suffers when you own inferior investments along with good investments.
+Quality suffers when you own inferior long term investments along with good investments.

 In fact, since you will be introducing more stocks in the portfolio, excessive diversification can force you to lower your investment standards as the last stock you introduce in the portfolio will not be as high-potential as the first one.